Lstedmanfalls/Lstedmanfalls/README.md

 <p>👋 Hello, I’m Lisa Stedman-Falls.</p>
 <p> I am a full stack developer, passionate about using technology to bring value to the world through increased effectiveness and efficiency.
-My areas of greatest strength are in Python, SQL, and CSS.</p>
+My areas of greatest strength are in Python (particularly using Django), SQL, and CSS.</p>
 <p> Prior to transitioning to software development, I led a successful career as a Ph.D.-level behavioral scientist, practitioner, organizational leader, and consultant.
 My main areas of specialization have been in technology-based behavioral assessment, treatment, and staff training (through robotic simulated clients, eHealth apps and devices, web-based platforms, and telehealth).
 I have published four research studies, primarily exploring the use of technology to advance Applied Behavior Analysis.</p>

 <p> I have always loved technology, and I’m stoked to be on the other side of it now.
 I look forward to exploring new opportunities within the technology sector, and continuing to learn and grow.</p>